 The Military Friendly Schools designation is awarded to the top colleges, universities, community colleges and trade schools in the country that are doing the most to embrace military students and dedicate resources to ensure their success both in the classroom and after graduation.

-“As a U.S. Navy veteran, I wanted to take full advantage of using my post-9/11 GI Bill benefits, and Kevin Armalay in financial aid was able to assist me in every aspect along the way,” Donna Massari, a letters, arts and sciences student, said.
+“As a U.S. Navy veteran, I wanted to take full advantage of using my post-9/11 benefits, and Kevin Armalay in financial aid was able to assist me in every aspect along the way,” Donna Massari, a letters, arts and sciences student, said.
 “All of the professors have been so very helpful, kind and patient.
 As an adult student, I have also found that Brandywine is ideal for continuing education.
 Brandywine is an extremely veteran- and adult-friendly campus.”

 “Brandywine is proud to support veterans by offering in-state tuition, priority class registration, mental health and career services,” said Armalay, student aid coordinator at Penn State Brandywine.
 “It also provides access to our VetConnect, a network of students, alumni, faculty and staff, and the Brandywine Warriors club, a platform for the integration of veterans into collegiate social and professional networks.
 We are constantly looking for ways to expand our services to those students who have served our country.”